House Intelligence Committee chair warns of a serious national security threat

-WASHINGTON — (AP) — The head of the House Intelligence Committee said Wednesday he had information about a serious national security threat and urged the administration to declassify the information so the U.S. and its allies can openly discuss how to respond.
+WASHINGTON — (AP) — The Republican head of the House Intelligence Committee urged the Biden administration on Wednesday to declassify information about what he called a serious national security threat.
+A senior congressional aide speaking to The Associated Press pointed to concerns about Russian anti-satellite weapons.

-Rep. Mike Turner, an Ohio Republican, gave no details about the nature of the threat in his statement.
-The White House also declined to provide details.
+Rep. Mike Turner gave no details about the nature of the threat, and the Biden administration also declined to address it.
+But several leading lawmakers, including House Speaker Mike Johnson, cautioned against being overly alarmed.

-House Speaker Mike Johnson said there was no need for alarm.
-He said he was not at liberty to disclose the classified information.
-"But we just want to assure everyone steady hands are at the wheel.
-We’re working on it and there’s no need for alarm,” he told reporters at the Capitol.
+The congressional aide said he understood that the threat relates to a space-deployed Russian anti-satellite weapon that may or may not already have been launched.
+Such a weapon could pose a major danger to U.S. satellites that transmit billions of bytes of data each hour.

+The aide, speaking on condition of anonymity due to the sensitivity of the matter, said it was not yet clear if the Russian weapon has nuclear capability, but said that is the fear.

 National security adviser Jake Sullivan told reporters at the White House that he already had been due to brief Turner and other senior congressional leaders on Thursday.
 Sullivan did not disclose the topic or provide any other details related to Turner’s statement.